 It’s difficult getting the perfect photographer and really mastering images that will represent your business, but opting for a My Business box without any gives the impression that you’re either no longer in business, or are a scam, which is exactly the opposite of what you’re aiming for with these.
 60% of searchers say they’re attracted to local results with good images.
 Photos are the foundation you can build a good MyBusiness banner on - without them, you’ll fall behind.

-(By the way, Google only takes JPG or PNG, and has a minimum resolution of 720x720.
+(By the way, Google only takes JPG or PNG and has a minimum resolution of 720x720.
 That means you’ll probably want to think about high-resolution, good quality photography, while will require equipment and expertise.)

 According to a study by Mobilosoft, MyBusiness boxes give your company at least 29% more visibility.
-That’s all very well and good online, but more importantly they found that in a few months their in store custom went from a figure of 74 to 149 - that is, they doubled their business by using carefully planned My Business ads with visual content.
+That’s all very well and good online, but more importantly they found that in a few months their in-store custom went from a figure of 74 to 149 - that is, they doubled their business by using carefully planned My Business ads with visual content.
 Doubling your sales, in-store, using a few photos and filling out a Google page completely for free?
 How could you possibly miss out?

 II) Meero’s corporate offers can increase your visibility online

-As you’ve probably grasped by now, having a Google My Business account is really an imperative, but knowing how to optimise it for your use is even more so.
+As you’ve probably grasped by now, having a Google My Business account is really an imperative, but knowing how to optimize it for your use is even more so.
 Posting stylish, attractive photos of your company in order to get right on the first page of a google search requires special equipment and experience - things that are hard to come by on their own.
-You can probably get professionals, but at a price.
+You can probably get professionals but at a price.
 Since this is a free form of marketing, why not keep the prices low.

 We here at Meero are aware of the impact of photos and videos on a restaurant or hotel’s image to its customers.
 That’s why we’ve developed a service that allows you to order a photoshoot or video session wherever and whenever you want, and returns the content back to you full edited in 24 hours.
 Every shoot is carried out by a tried and tested professional photographer to ensure you get the best quality possible.

 While we’re at it, 360 VR is 2 times as likely to grab the interest of consumers.
 Google personally recommended us as an official provider of virtual visits using 360 VR technology: if you want your clients to immediately get an online tour of your premises, this is the solution for you.
-It’s really been making some waves in the online marketing business recently, and while photos and video are indispensable, this new technology could be just the thing to bring some new energy to your business.
+It’s really been making some waves in the online marketing business recently, and while photos and videos are indispensable, this new technology could be just the thing to bring some new energy to your business.